digitaldonkey/guru/Readme.txt

 Development <https://www.drupal.org/node/2008792>`__.

-I will assume you are running drupal in vdd machine and want to install frontend compiling within the VM.
+I will assume you are running drupal in vdd machine and want to install frontend compiling within the VM as a reference, but generally I recommend to compile your sass locally, which is much faster.
+In this case npm and sassc should be installed on you local machine not in the VM.

-You may decide if to cpmpile your sass locally, which should be faster.
-In this case npm and sassc should be installed on you local machine.
 But for this tutorial I will assume we install everything within the VM.

 **Install the latest node-js in Ubuntu**